How to Lock Apps on iPhone & iPad with Touch ID (2023)

 2. Tap Password

-3. If you have more than one account, tap the account you want to add Touch ID to.
+3. Toggle Use Touch ID from gray to green.
+If you have a locked notes password, enter it.
+If you have more than one account, tap the account you want to add Touch ID to.

-4. Add a password, verify it, add a hint, toggle on Use Touch ID, and tap Done.
+5. Add a password, verify it, add a hint, and tap Done.

-how to lock apps with a password - notes app
+how to enable touch id for apps in notes app

 Although you've now enabled Touch ID for the Notes app, not all notes are automatically locked.
 You must choose which notes you want to lock.
 Here's how to lock a note with Touch ID